prometheus/proposals/proposals/2025-02-24_secret_providers.md

 Goals and use cases for the solution as proposed in [How](#how):

 * Allow Prometheus to read secrets remotely from secret providers.
+  * Anywhere in the configs([1](https://prometheus.io/docs/prometheus/latest/configuration/configuration/),[2](https://prometheus.io/docs/alerting/latest/configuration/#configuration-file-introduction)) with the `<secret>` type, it should be possible to fetch from secret providers
+  * This will include Alertmanager
 * Introduce secret discovery, similar to service discovery, where different secret providers can contribute code to read secrets from their respective API.

 ### Audience